aerospike-community/aerospike-play-plugins/session-store/README.md

 * ```set```: Specify aerospike set name to be used for storing session data.
 * ```sessionIdProviderFQCN```: SessionIDProvider gives unique value to each session.
 	You can supply your own implementation for providing sessionID (sessionIDProvider) in this field.
 * ```sessionMaxAge``` : Specify the maximum session age until it expires(in seconds).
-A session expires if time elapsed equals to max age.
+A session expires if time elapsed equals to max age.Default is set to 1 second.
-Expiration values:
 	- -1: Never expire session
 	- Greater than 0 : Actual expiration in seconds.

 * ```transcoderFQCN``` : Specify the transcoder to be used for serializing and deserializing POJOs.